Artlind/tinygradhask/README.md

 - **Multi-Layer Perceptron (MLP)** model
 - **Gradient-based optimization (`fitBatch`)**
 - **Deterministic randomness** using `mkStdGen`
-- **Educational design** — easy to read, hack, and extend
+- **Educational design** — I used this project to learn Haskell.

 ---

-## 🧩 Core Concepts
+## Core Concepts

-The library revolves around two main abstractions:
+The backend revolves around two main abstractions:

 - **`Nombre`** — a node in a computation graph, holding:
   - a numeric value